 The Philippine Council for Planning and Housing recently elected its set of officers for 1980-1981.
-Re-elected president was Major General Gaudencio V. Tobias.
-The other officers are: Deputy Minister Jose Conrado Benitez, Vice-President for International Affairs; Mr. Rodolfo G. Valencia, Vice-President for National Affairs; Mr. Jose P. de Jesus, Secretary; Mr. Mauro Blardony, Treasurer; Mr. Victorio Soliven, PRO; Mr. Jaime Cura, Archt.
-Felipe Mendoza, Archt.
-Manuel Mañoza, Archt.
-Cesar V. Cachela, and Archt.
+Re-elected president was Major General Gaudenclo V. Tobias.
+The other officers are: Deputy Minister Jose Conrado Benitez, Vice-President for International Affairs; Mr. Rodolfo G. Valencia, Vice-President for National Affairs; Mr. Jose P. de Jesus, Secretary; Mr. Mauro Blardony, Treasurer; Mr. Victorio Soliven, PRO; Mr. Jaime Cura, Archiz.
+Felipe Mendoza, Archiz.
+Manuel Mañoza, Archiz.
+Cesar V. Cachela, and Archiz.
 Norberto M. Nuke, members of the Board of Trustees.

 The PCPH, under Memorandum Circular 1108 dated Dec.
 15, 1978, was designated by President Marcos as the official professional forum for the review and discussion of proposed government policies and major programs in the fields of planning and housing.
-Very recently, a working arrangement between the Council and the IBP was established so that any important legislative proposal concerning housing may be referred to the Council for proper study and evaluation. formalized, de facto tenure which is a threat to the traditional types of land tenure which tends towards private ownership.
-The latter type of tenure serves only the middle class which emerged from the development of capitalism and the industrial revolution in Europe.
-In as much as the existing urban majority in LDC's are not the target population of the transplanted land tenure system, Dr. Viloria called for an urban land reform strategy which has efficiency, equity and compatibility for its goals, and eventually will lead to public land ownership with leaseholds to private individuals and firms.
+Very recently, a working arrangement between the Council and the IBP was established so that any important legislative proposal concerning housing may be referred to the Council for proper study and evaluation.